nop33/si/README.md

 This repository contains the code and content of the SI's website.
 The website was developed using [Gatsby][gatsby] by [Ilias Trichopoulos][ilias] in collaboration with Konrad Seifert and is hosted on [Netlify][netlify].

+[NetlifyCMS][netlifycms] was integrated to provide CMS features for easy content editing.
+It is available at https://simoninstitute.ch/admin

 Changes in the **main** branch of this repository will be deployed on the production website.

 ## Table of contents